Azure/ai-toolkit-iot-edge/README.md

 # Quick start
 ## AI on the edge
 One use case for edge devices is image processing and object classification.
 For example, images taken by cameras of products on an assembly line in a factory may be analyzed for manufacturing defects without having to send the images to the cloud.
 To simplify this problem for the tutorial, we will create and deploy a model that will take in an image of a handwritten digit and predict what that number is.
-We will use the well-known [MNIST](http://yann.lecun.com/exdb/mnist/) data set and [TensorFlow](https://www.tensorflow.org/) to build and train the model.
+We will use the well-known [MNIST](http://yann.lecun.com/exdb/mnist/) data set and a pre-trained [TensorFlow](https://www.tensorflow.org/) model.

 ## Environment set up
 If you don't have an Azure subscription, [create a free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.